0xf005ba11/bazel_ewdk_cc/README.md

 * Building WDM drivers (KMDF not yet implemented)
 * Building applications, DLLs and static libraries.
 * Windows resource scripts.
+* WPP tracing
 * Cross-compiling to x86, x64, ARM and ARM64
 * Supports building on x64 hosts only.
 * Intellisense configurations for use with the EWDK.

 Supported bazel versions:
-* 6.0.0 - Built and tested with.
+* 6.0.0 - 6.2.0 - Built and tested with.
 Unknown if other versions work.

 ## Quick Start